scopedog/mod_mtrx/README.md

 # mod_mtrx
-Matrix, Vector Calculation with 8, 16 and 32-bit Modular Arithmetic
+Matrix and Vector Calculation with 8, 16 and 32-bit Modular Arithmetic